 [insert payment schedule]

-CTI-CFF Regional Secretariat will provide the Service Provider with an exemption certificate prior to the signature of the Contract.
-The exemption certificate sent by the CTI-CFF Regional Secretariat to the Service Provider shall be retained by the Service Provider and presented to its tax authorities to justify tax-free invoicing.
+The payment for The Service Provider is subject to Article 26 of Indonesian income tax at the rate of 20 % as The Secretariat is based in Indonesia.
+However, in accordance with the Double Taxation Avoidance Agreement between Malaysia and Indonesia, The Service Provider shall give evidence in form of a Certificate of Residence for the income not to be taxable in Indonesia from her tax revenue board in Malaysia.
+The Secretariat thus, as required by general Indonesian tax provisions, will withhold income tax in the sum of 0% (zero percent) from The Service Provider.

+The said Certificate of Residence form issued by The Directorate General of Tax of The Republic of Indonesia is included as an annex to this contract

 Article 10 - Breach and termination of contract

-In the event that the Service Provider does not satisfy the conditions laiddown in this Contract or those resulting from any modifications duly accepted in writing by both parties, in accordance with the provisions of Article 11 below, or the services provided do not reach a satisfactory level, the CTI-CFF Regional Secretariat shall consider there to have been a breach of contract and may consequently refuse to pay to the Service Provider, in all or in part, the amounts referred to in Article 9 above.
+In the event that the Service Provider does not satisfy the conditions lai down in this Contract or those resulting from any modifications duly accepted in writing by both parties, in accordance with the provisions of Article 11 below, or the services provided do not reach a satisfactory level, the CTI-CFF Regional Secretariat shall consider there to have been a breach of contract and may consequently refuse to pay to the Service Provider, in all or in part, the amounts referred to in Article 9 above.

 In the cases described in paragraph above, the CTI-CFF Regional Secretariat reserves further, at any moment and further to prior notification to the Service Provider, the right to terminate the Contract.
 In case of termination, the CTI-CFF Regional Secretariat shall pay only the amount corresponding to the services actually and satisfactorily provided at the time of termination of the contract and shall request reimbursement of the sums already paid for services not provided.